bhavyap1010/natural-disaster-shelter-app/README.md

 # 🌍 React Relief
 ## 🤝 When disaster strikes, we’re here to bring people together.

 React Relief is a platform designed to connect individuals affected by natural disasters with hosts willing to provide temporary shelter.
 In times of crisis, this project provides a platform where people in safe areas can support those in need, offering their homes as shelter for a certain duration.
+Created as a MVP for the natural disaster tech category of new hacks 2024.

 ## 🚀 Features: